Funnels 2.0

 Public Beta

 This feature is released in Public Beta.
-For more information about this feature or any queries, contact your Success Manager or the CleverTap Support.
+For more information about this feature or any queries, contact your Customer Success Manager or the CleverTap Support.

 Creating a Funnel